 The NPSMA serves as the focal point for the collective interaction of the nation's PSM programs with organizations that have a stake in graduate education in science, mathematics, and technology.
 The NPSMA initiates and encourages these exchanges by holding workshops and conferences, sharing PSM policy developments, and, most importantly, connecting the various constituents of the PSM.
 Click HERE to see our Overview Presentation.

-The Professional Science Master’s (PSM) degree is a two-year graduate degree designed to fill a management need for technology-based companies, governmental agencies, and non-profit organizations.
+The Professional Science Master’s (PSM) program is a two-year graduate program designed to fill a management need for technology-based companies, governmental agencies, and non-profit organizations.
 Students pursue advanced training in science, while simultaneously developing valued business skills.
 Professional Science Master’s programs combine rigorous study in science or mathematics with coursework in management, policy, or law.
 Professional Science Master’s programs emphasize writing and communication skills, and many include project management.
 Most PSM programs require a final project or team experience, as well as an internship in a business or public sector enterprise.

 Developed in concert with industry, PSM programs are designed to dovetail into present and future professional career opportunities.
 Graduates are equipped to manage the breakthroughs that are created by the research teams.
 They can interact comfortably and intelligently with scientific researchers and business managers, especially in the marketing, finance, and legal departments.
 Courses such as policy or regulation are often included in programs designed for those interested in working in governmental agencies.